Transfer and characteristic idempotents for saturated fusion systems: The -localized Burnside ring

 In this section we adjust the construction of \citelist{\cite{BrotoLeviOliver} \cite{ReehStableSets}} such that instead of just adding orbits to stabilize a set, we subtract orbits as well, in a way such that all changes cancel ``up to $\cal F$-conjugation.''
 This results in a nicely behaved stabilization procedure that works for all $S$-sets, with one disadvantage: we must work in the $p$-localization $A(S)_{(p)}$ instead of $A(S)$.

 The following Lemmas \ref{lemNumberOfConjugates} and \ref{lemWeightedMeanOfCoordinates} are needed to show that the later calculations work in $A(S)_{(p)}$, i.e., that we never divide by $p$.
 Lemma \ref{lemNumberOfConjugates} is also interesting in itself since it shows that for any fully normalized subgroup $P\leq S$, the number of $\cal F$-conjugates to $P$ is the same as the number of $S$-conjugates up to a $p'$-factor. \begin{lem} Let $\cal F$ be a saturated fusion system on $S$, and let $P\leq S$ be fully $\cal F$-normal\-ized.
-Then the number of $\cal F$-conjugates of $P$ is equal to $\frac{\abs S}{\abs{N_S P}}\cdot k$ where $p\nmid k$.
+Then the number of $\cal F$-conjugates of $P$ can be expressed as $\frac{\abs S}{\abs{N_S P}}\cdot k$ where $p\nmid k$.
 Under the same assumptions we also have $\abs{\cal F(P,S)} = \frac{\abs S}{\abs{C_S P}}\cdot k'$ with $p\nmid k'$. \end{lem}

 \begin{proof} Recall that $[P]_{\cal F}$ denotes the set of subgroups in $S$ that are $\cal F$-conjugate to $P$.
 We then have $\abs{\cal F(P,S)} = \abs{\Aut_{\cal F}(P)} \cdot \abs{[P]_{\cal F}}$ for all $P\leq S$.
 When $P$ is fully $\cal F$-normalized, we furthermore get where $p\nmid k''$ since $\cal F$ is saturated.
 If we prove that $\abs{[P]_{\cal F}} =\frac{\abs S}{\abs{N_S P}}\cdot k$ where $p\nmid k$, then it immediately follows that where $p\nmid k''k$.
 It is therefore sufficient to prove the claim about $\abs{[P]_{\cal F}}$.